rainisto/PadSwitcher64/README.md

 |A|DC01|01111|Port 1 fire|
 |Select|DC01|00000|Port 1 all|

-# FIRE2 changes and firmware update on existing boards
+# FIRE2 and FIRE3 changes and firmware update on existing boards

 Install avrdude, for example in ubuntu use: **apt install avrdude**